RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ● Commonwealth legislative power of the states (State Banking Case and discriminatory laws) ○ The State Banking Case ( Melbourne Corporations Case) ○ Discriminatory laws
-● TEST: Impairment or curtailment of State’s capacity to function ○ Differnet views on implied prohibition
+● TEST: Impairment or curtailment of State's capacity to function ○ Differnet views on implied prohibition
 ○ The prohibition was endorsed by the majority in Victoria v Commonwealth (Payroll Tax case) (1971) 122 CLR 353.
 ○ Western Australia v Commonwealth (Native Title Act case) (1995) 183 CLR 373, the State of Western Australia challenged the validity of the Native Title Act 1993 (Cth)